lauritzh/auth-request-analyser/README.md

 * Manually trigger analysis.

 ## Installation
-For future releases, it is planned to publish the extension at the [Chrome WebStore](https://chrome.google.com/webstore).
+*Always keep in mind that browser extensions have broad access to sensitive data!
+Therefore, it is recommended to install this extension only to browsers that are solely used for security analysis or development purposes.
+One great example for this is [PortSwigger's Burp Suite embedded browser](https://portswigger.net/burp/documentation/desktop/functions/embedded-browser).*

-Currently, you may either use the latest build published in this repository or directly use the *unpacked sources*.
+It is highly recommended to use the latest stable release from [Chrome WebStore](https://chrome.google.com/webstore/detail/clonpaankbndgnciijbiokgjeofjdpeg).

+Alternatively, you may either use the latest build published in this repository or directly use the *unpacked sources*.
 To use the *unpacked sources*, follow these steps:
 1. Clone this repository.
 2. Visit chrome://extensions/.
 3. Enable *Developer mode* (attention, do not enable this option in your "productive" browser!).